AlexisDrain/ArabicNumberizer/README.md

 ...

-I was vehemently surprised when I couldn't find an online tool to switch English numbers Arabic numbers.
+I was vehemently surprised when I couldn't find an online tool to switch English numbers to Arabic.
 I whipped this up real quick and I use it frequently for my localization work :)